-As you hike down the paved Anna Ruby Falls Trail to the viewing platform, you will also be greeted by numerous opportunities to spot newborn wildlife and enjoy the plants coming alive all around you.
-Located near Unicoi State Park, the falls are accessible via a paved half mile trail.
+As you hike down the paved Anna Ruby Falls Trail to the viewing platform, you will discover numerous opportunities to spot newborn wildlife.
+Surrounded by the forest, you'll experience plants coming alive all around you.
+Located near Unicoi State Park, the falls are accessible via a paved half-mile trail.

-When your horseback riding in north Georgia, you'll enjoy the beauty of spring in an up close and personal kind of way as you ride through the Chattahoochee National Forest.
-Riders of all levels of expertise are able to enjoy the day enjoying the cool spring air and taking in the sights all around.
-Maybe if you are lucky you will spot some newborn animals!
+When you are horseback riding in north Georgia, through the Chattahoochee National Forest, you'll enjoy the beauty of spring in an up-close and personal kind of way.
+Riders at all levels of expertise can enjoy the day, the fresh spring air while taking in the sights all around.
+Maybe if you are lucky, you'll spot some newborn animals!

 Visiting Georgia's highest point during the spring is a great idea!
-Why, you ask?
-After a gorgeous drive to the top of Richard B. Russell Scenic Highway, you will be required to either hike or take a shuttle to the peak of the mountain in order to look down upon the world.
+Why?
+After a gorgeous drive to the top of Richard B. Russell Scenic Highway, you are required to either hike or take a shuttle to the peak of the mountain to look down upon the world.

 The springtime air will offer the perfect conditions for enjoying a leisurely (and free!) hike to the peak of Brasstown Bald where you will be able to see four states at once: Georgia, Tennessee, North Carolina, and South Carolina.

 The North Georgia Zoo